WIOA (Workforce Innovation and Opportunity Act) Youth Programs and Services

 The CVUSD Move Forward Program provides assistance with completion of high school diploma or GED, vocational training opportunities, work readiness soft skills training, and paid work experience.
 Our job coaches provide on-going personalized mentoring and guidance to prepare individuals for the World of Work and assists them with entry into post-secondary education.

-First Institute Training & Management, Inc. (FITM) equips young adults, ages 16-24, with the skills and confidence they need to get a job and pursue a career.
-FITM offers a Career Pathways Program in healthcare and in manufacturing.
+First Institute Training & Management, Inc. (FITM) equips young adults, ages 16-24, with the skills and confidence they need to get a job and/or pursue a career through post secondary education.
+FITM is approved to operate and offer post-secondary educational programs by the California Bureau for Private Post-secondary Education (BPPE).
+FITM offers a Career Pathways Program in healthcare, manufacturing, and business.
 The goal of our program is permanent employment in a career track job with advancement opportunities.
 In addition, you will receive access and support in all of the fourteen (14) elements described under the Workforce Innovation and Opportunity Act (WIOA).
 Please contact us today so that together we may continue creating stronger communities across San Bernardino County, one job at a time.

 Goodwill provides youth services in Victorville, our programs help guide youth on their way to becoming self-sufficient and productive community members by helping them earn a high school diploma or equivalent, transitioning them into higher education and placing them in employment.
 Our programs include work readiness training, on-the-job work experience, case/participant management, individual service strategy development, vocational training, mentoring, and leadership development.
 All of our services are provided to our youth at no cost to serve the community and to Transform Lives Through the Power of Work.